andrewjbtw/dvcapture/README.md

 *-f filename* (the name of the file to be created)

 Do not include an extension with the filename.
 The script will attempt to capture DV to an MOV container by supplying the ".mov" extension in the dvgrab command.
-Based on testing, this seemed to be the most reliable container format to handle audio-video synchronization problems on tapes that have large number of audio errors.
-Other containers such as MKV and AVI resulted in files with audio-video synchronization drift.
-This could potentially be made configurable in the future.
+Based on testing, this seemed to be the most reliable container format to handle audio-video synchronization problems on tapes that have a large number of audio errors.
+Other containers such as MKV and AVI resulted in files with audio-video synchronization drift when tested on the same set of tapes.
+The container could potentially be made configurable in the future.

-Additional notes:
+Additional notes on filenaming:

 dvgrab will insert a numerical suffix into the file name.
 This seems to be done in order to handle situations where more than one file is created during the same capture process.
 There doesn't seem to be a way to prevent this, so you will have to modify the file name yourself in post-processing if you do not want the suffix.